SublimeHaskell/SublimeHaskell/README.md

 Stylish-haskell can be used to stylish file or selected text.

-Use Ctrl-Shift-R to go to declaration and Ctrl-K-I to show symbol info with documentation
+Use Ctrl-Shift-R to go to declaration and Ctrl-K-I to show symbol info with documentation.
+These command are also available through context menu with right-click.

 Command 'SublimeHaskell: Browse module' is similar to ghci's browse command